nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Bug fixes

- * Not all files were added to gh-pages, so some demo apps don't run on the server.

 ## Matching Module

  * Extend Match's `set(k,v)` member as follows: